 01.07.2018 | Thorsten Harms

-A Contribution by Thorsten Harms, Member of the OCEAN Working Group for Customs & Taxation2018 is the the European Union celebrates the 50th anniversary of the EU Customs Union.
-We reflect on what is means to European Ship Suppliers.
+A Contribution by Thorsten Harms, Member of the OCEAN Working Group for Customs & Taxation2018 is the year the European Union celebrates the 50th anniversary of the EU Customs Union.
+We reflect on what it means to European Ship Suppliers.

 06.06.2018 | APFN

 All you need to know about APFNThe Portuguese Ship Suppliers’ Association was registered as “Associação Portuguesa de Fornecedores de Navios” on 18th July 2003, succeeding the former ship suppliers’ association that has been inactive for a long time.
 Here is a presentation of the proud organisation.